CSCfi/csc-user-guide/docs/apps/trinity.md

 cp $TRINOTATE_HOME/databases/Trinotate.sqlite mydb.sqlite
 ```

-You can then launch autoTrinotate with command:
+You can then launch `autoTrinotate` with the command:

 ```bash
 $TRINOTATE_HOME/auto/autoTrinotate.pl --Trinotate_sqlite mydb.sqlite --transcripts Trinity.fasta --gene_to_trans_map  Trinity.fasta.gene_to_trans_map --conf $TRINOTATE_HOME/auto/conf.txt --CPU  $SLURM_CPUS_PER_TASK
 ```

 !!!
 Note
-    autoTrinotate analysis can require much resources so you should execute the command in
+    autoTrinotate analysis can require much resources so you should execute the command
     with [sinteractive](../computing/running/interactive-usage.md) or as a batch job.

-AutoTrinotate produces an SQLite database file that can be further analyzed with command:
+AutoTrinotate produces an SQLite database file that can be further analyzed with the command:

 ```bash
 $TRINOTATE_HOME/Trinotate